-Migrating hatchery spring Chinook, coho, and steelhead will be collected at a screw trap located just upstream of Lyle Falls.
-The screw trap will be operated from April through late June in order to sample the expected hatchery fish outmigration period.
+- 1. Radio and/or Acoustic Tagging: used to determine the amount of time hatchery fish spend in the Klickitat River after their release from facilities.
+Approximately 50-100 fish will be tagged and monitored at various sites to determine migration timing and travel time from point of release to the mouth of the Klickitat River. - Stomach analysis: used for estimating the number, size, and species of 2. juvenile fish consumed by the hatchery juveniles.
+Migrating hatchery coho juveniles will be collected at a screw trap located just upstream of Lyle Falls.
+The screw trap will be operated from April through late June in order to sample the expected hatchery fish out-migration period.
 During each week of screw trap operations, a random sample of 10 fish of each hatchery stock of interest will be collected and their stomachs removed for analysis.
 Given a 10-week migration window, a total of 100 fish per hatchery stock will be collected and sampled.
 The stomach samples will be sent to a lab for examination and enumeration of the number, size, and species of salmonids present.
 This data will be combined with information gathered from the radio-tag analysis to develop the predation index.
 The PI value will be compared with estimates of natural juvenile spring Chinook and steelhead production taken from M&E activities associated with the steelhead ESU draft recovery plan (NOAA-Fisheries 2007).
 If the PI exceeds 10% of estimated total wild juvenile fish production for either steelhead or spring Chinook, the YN proposes to implement one or both of the following actions:

-- 1. Implement a more rigorous predation study to develop more quantitative estimates of predation. - 2.
+a.
+Implement a more rigorous predation study to develop more quantitative estimates of predation.

+b.
 Alter hatchery release locations, size at release, or numbers released to reduce predation impacts to wild fish.